 To start with the discussion of the above-said topic, I wish to take a real-life example:

 Now, compare the above situation with the software project lifecycle.

 After drawing that brief line, I would like you to take a deep dive to understand why a tester and a developer should communicate/work as a team?

-First, let’s cover what are the benefits if developers and testers work as a team:
+First, let’s cover what are the benefits of Developers and Testers work as a team:

-Everyone grows because there are a healthy competition and no hidden fights.
+#2) Individual growth: Everyone grows because there are healthy competition and no hidden fights.
 Ideas shared and suggestions accepted will give everyone a chance to progress.

 Also, read => How to Build and Grow Your QA Team

 Ok, now we know the benefits of working together rather than being a developer or a tester, but how to make it work?

 Ideas to work together:

 By showing and acting ego, we are trying to deprive ourselves of growing and others from working.